 Types I and II cartilage play a big role in another type of cartilage called fibrocartilage.
 This is a flexible, elastic, yet tough form of cartilage that provides cushioning in the joints.

 Unlike nearly all of the other types of tissue in your body, cartilage doesn’t contain blood vessels or nerves.
 Cartilage cells get their nutrients through diffusion from other cells, not directly from your bloodstream.
 Because of this, cartilage has a very limited supply of nutrients.
-Thus, it doesn’t grow quickly and can’t repair itself easily4 the way most other cells can.
+Thus, it doesn’t grow quickly and can’t repair itself easily the way most other cells can.3

 Cartilage tissues can be damaged by injury or overuse.
 Injury is often the culprit in damage to fibrocartilage.
 However, simple wear and tear is often at the root of damage to hyaline cartilage.
 While there are more than 100 types of arthritis, the most common form of arthritis, osteoarthritis, is usually the result of the deterioration of fibrocartilage over time.
 Rheumatoid arthritis, the second most common type, often leads to osteoarthritis.